 The 3 statutory licensing objectives for gambling include protecting children and other vulnerable persons from harm and exploitation.
-Licensing policies are not currently required to address public health concerns and Public Health is not a responsible authority, as in the case of alcohol, however the Gambling Commission has recognised the benefits of a Public Health whole population approach (February 2018).
-The Commission has identified specific groups of people who are particularly at risk:
+Licensing policies are not currently required to address public health concerns and Public Health is not a responsible authority, as in the case of alcohol, however the Gambling Commission has recognised the benefits of a Public Health whole population approach The Commission has identified specific groups of people who are particularly at risk:

 - ethnic groups

-- youth
+- vouth

 - low IQ

 - substance abuse/misuse

 - poor mental health

-It is estimated that there are over 370,000 problem gamblers in England.
+In the House of Lords report 'Gambling Harm - Time for Action published in July 2020 it is estimated that there between 340,000 and 460,000 adults who are problem gamblers in England.
 There are no local level estimates available.
-Gambling harm includes poor physical and mental ill-health and is associated with substance misuse problems especially alcohol and with smoking.
+Gambling harm includes poor physical and mental ill-health and is associated with substance misuse problems especially alcohol andwith smoking.
 It also contributes to debt problems, relationship breakdown and criminality.
-There is more information on gambling related harm as a public health issue on the Gambling Commission website at www.gamblingcommission.gov.uk deprivation, so identifying areas with potentially higher levels of gambling harm can therefore be informed by the alcohol licensing maps.
+There is more information on gambling related harm as a health issue the Gambling Commission public on website at www.gamblingcommission.gov.uk

-There is less evidence available to support gambling SOLPs at a local level.
+There is less evidence available to support Gambling Statement of Principles at a local level.
 Nationally there is a significant amount of gambling that takes place on the internet which reduces barriers to where people can gamble.
-Problem gambling is linked with areas of socio-economic
+Problem gambling is linked with areas of socio-economic deprivation, so identifying areas with potentially higher levels of gambling harm can therefore be informed by the alcohol licensing maps.